crees-bree/Barkada-Budget-Calculator/updates.md

   - Updated case_one() - *test pending*
   - Updated case_oneMenu() - *test pending*
   - Updated edit_member() - *test pending*
-- In member
-  - In Member class
-    -
 - Added program.cpp
   - NOT FINAL
   - Will opt to use ncurses for clear screen, pause, and some fancy display stuff